Pfc. Warren Trent Lackie

 On January 13, the surviving POWs were boarded onto a third "Hell Ship" the Brazil Maru.
 On the ship, the POWs found they had more room and were actually issued life-jackets.
 The ship sailed for Japan on January 14 as part of a convoy and arrived in Moji, Japan, on January 29, 1945.
 During this part of the trip, as many as 30 POWs died each day.
 The ship also towed one or two other ships which had been damaged.
 Of the original 1619 men that boarded the Oryoku Maru, only 459 of the POWs had survived the trip to Japan.

-In September 1945, Warren was liberated from the camp.
-He was returned to the Philippines and promoted to staff sergeant.
+In the Philippines, he was promoted to staff sergeant.
 He returned to the United States and learned that his twin brother, Wesley, had been killed, during the war, in Northfolk, Virginia, in an explosion while training soldiers in electronics.
 He had evacuated everyone Because of his medical condition, Warren was discharged until December 24, 1946.
 The picture at the top of the page was taken after he had returned home.

 Warren Lackie married, Evanelle Johnson, and became the father of a daughter and two sons.
 He supported his family by doing electronic maintenance, on planes, for Northwest Airlines.
 Warren Lackie passed away on December 11, 1984, in Richfield, Minnesota, and was buried in Section 1 at Oak Hill Cemetery in Minneapolis, Minnesota.